 How LSME work can acquire contact with vulnerable adults

 - Widening participation initiatives taking place in or out of the premises.

 - Identifying adult student who may have been abused outside the premises.

 - Placements with health and social care institutions as part of professional training.

 - Provision of welfare and pastoral care services.

 - Social activities.

-- are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions;
+- Are responsible for their actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions;

-- Should work in an open and transparent manner with vulnerable groups;
+- Should work openly and transparently with vulnerable groups;

-- Should protect the welfare of people who are vulnerable.
+- Should protect the welfare of vulnerable people.